 When a water-supply corporation detects a burst of a water pipe, it remotely shuts off the water supply valves in that block, and alerts the M2M Application on the subscribed users’ cellular phones around there.

 The potential requirements in this contribution cover the above and all similar use cases, too.

+13.7.2 Source